tenox7/wfm/README.md

 behavior with `-f2b=false` flag.
 In addition for debugging purposes you can enable a prefix where ban database will be dumped for example `-f2b_dump=/dumpf2b`.

-## Prefix

-The `-prefix` flag takes two directories separated by a colon.
-The one on the left is a filesystem directory, the one on the right is http path.
-The fsdir is affected by `-chroot` flag.
-If you chroot to some directory for example `-chroot /home/ubuntu/dir` then the prefix should probably just use root dir of that folder `-prefix /:/` - which also happens to be the default.

-The httppath part controls URL suffix, by default it's `/`, however you can move it to a different path for example "/data" or "/wfm" with the flag `-prefix=/:/httppath`.
-This may be useful for hiding default location or if routing from another service like reverse proxy.

-In future WFM should support multiple prefix pairs.

 ## Flags